What to Charge People for the Valuable Work You Do

 Another incredibly important factor, and one that more and more people will need to think about with the adoption of remote work, is where you’d like to live.
 Now that a client’s pool of freelancers is basically the whole world, you need to take into account your cost of living.
 If you can charge less living in Omaha than a person in Brooklyn then you’ve got an edge in the market.
 Of course, do you want to live in Omaha?
 Say you’re beginning a freelance career in entertainment, or journalism, or tech, or finance.
 It may still be important to live in those hubs to best expand your network, get some hands-on experience, and feel part of that ecosystem.
 You don’t have to live in LA forever if you want to work in entertainment, but in the earlier days of your journey, it can certainly be helpful.
 If you feel you’re at a place in your career when you can get all the work you want while in Omaha, then that gives you a huge advantage.

 Calculating your expenses can vary drastically based on where you live.
 Once you’re settled, you can create a floor for your rate.
 A floor meaning, your rate can’t go below this number because you wouldn’t be able to afford your life.
 Ideally though, you want to be making more than your expenses.
 Not only do you want money to put into savings, but you’re human too.
 You need some extra scratch to get a nice meal now and then, or take a little vacation, or go out with friends on an average weekend without having to worry about money.

 TRIAL & ERROR

 There is no “perfect” or “ideal” rate for your services.
-Don’t comb the internet for what your rate “should’ be.
+Don’t comb the internet for what your rate “should "be.
 At the end of the day, the only real rule of thumb is this: you can charge as much as people will pay for.
-The exercise we’ve outlined here will help get you close to that number, but you have control over it is well.
+The exercise we’ve outlined here will help get you close to that number, but you have control over it as well.
 If you’ve established a great relationship with a client and really shown your worth, you can charge a lot more.